1999 Salt Lake City tornado

 On August 11, 1999, a rare and strong F2 tornado struck Downtown Salt Lake City, Utah, United States.
-It was among the most notable tornadoes to hit west of the Great Plains in the 20th century and the second tornado to hit in Utah that resulted in a fatality (the other occurring in 1884).
+It was among the most notable tornadoes to hit west of the Great Plains in the 20th century and the only recorded tornado to hit in Utah that resulted in a fatality.
 This was the sixth significant tornado in Utah since June 1963, and one of only two F2 tornadoes to have hit Salt Lake County since 1950 (the other occurring on February 9, 1965, in Magna).